 Analyze Male/Female Diversity at Asbury

-Where available, the chart below includes the male to female percentage among Asbury's faculty, as well as students.
+Where available, the chart below includes the male to female percentage among Asbury's undergraduate students.

 Above Average Location Diversity